 With a light hand, create small strokes to fill in your brows and give them a fuller look.

-There are a number of great eyebrow products available from both high street and high-end makeup brands.
+There are a number of great eyebrow products available from both high-street and high-end makeup brands.
 You will find some products easier to work with than others – it’s all about finding what’s right for you.
-The key is to start subtle and build up the brow shape.
+The key is to start subtly and build up the brow shape.

 Overplucked eyebrows don’t always grow back, especially if they’ve been plucked too thinly or too often.
 But the good news is that you can now get fuller eyebrows with an eyebrow transplant.

 Eyebrow transplant involves taking between 250 and 400 donor hairs from somewhere else on the body (often behind the ears) and implanting them on the eyebrow area.
 This is done with tiny needles to ensure there is no scarring.